whitesnowx/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* When editing availabilities, the existing availabilites of the person will be removed i.e adding of availabilities is not cumulative.
+* When editing availabilities, the existing availabilities of the person will be removed i.e adding of availabilities is not cumulative.
 * You can remove all the person’s availabilities by typing `a/` without specifying any availabilities after it.